 Luckily, dual citizenship is allowed in Chile, which means that you won’t have to renounce your previous nationality.

-While we understand that not everyone might want to obtain a second, here are some pros of holding a Chilean passport:
+While we understand that not everyone may want to obtain a second citizenship, here are some pros of holding a Chilean passport:

 - Visa-free access to 170+ countries